 Add this expertise to your shortlist

-Aimee is regularly instructed in complex proceedings involving children which include allegations of physical and emotional abuse, domestic violence and parental alienation.
+Aimee is regularly instructed in complex proceedings involving children which include allegations of physical and emotional abuse, sexual abuse, domestic violence and parental alienation.
 Aimee is well equipped to handle applications where there has been social work involvement after spending a number of years representing parties in public law care proceedings.

 Aimee is experienced in representing parties involved in disputes where there is expert evidence.
 In her areas of practice, she has cross-examined psychologists including educational psychologists, psychiatrists, occupational therapists, speech and language therapists, physiotherapists as well as teachers.

 She has experience of internal and international relocation cases and has provided training to solicitors on pursuing and defending relocation applications.
 Aimee has an LLM in European Law which makes her particularly adept in this area.
+Prior to joining the Bar she completed prestigious internships at the British Institute of International & Comparative Law and the International Bar Association.

 Aimee has been commended for her personable manner and client focused approach.
 She always seeks to find pragmatic and cost-effective solutions for her clients.